-Florida Building Commission - SB 7000 by Committee on Community Affairs and Sen. Lee (R) would require the Florida Building Commission (FBC) to use the most recently published edition of the Florida Building Code (Code) as the foundation for future updates to the Code.
+Florida Building Commission - SB 7000 by Committee on Community Affairs and Sen. Lee (R) and HB 901 by Rep. McClain (R) would require the Florida Building Commission (FBC) to use the most recently published edition of the Florida Building Code (Code) as the foundation for future updates to the Code.
 In addition, FBC would only have to review, not update, the Code every 3 years.
 Also, the FBC would only have to review other codes such as the International Building Code and the National Electrical Code, but not necessarily adopt any changes.
 SB 7000 passed out of its first committee.